 The Dumbartung Aboriginal Organisation has initiated many exciting and important cultural projects for Aboriginal people across Australia.
-Major projects have been the highly acclaimed and succesful Kyana festivals in 1991-1993.
+Major projects have been the highly acclaimed and successful Kyana festivals in 1991-1993.

 These gatherings were held on the foreshore of the Derbal Yerrigan -Swan River Esplanade in the shadow of the city of Perth.
 These cultural gatherings bought Aboriginal people from across Australia together in Unity and Solidarity to perform and feel proud in their cultural and spiritual identity.
 They are still known in living memory as the biggest cultural gatherings ever held in this country.

 Dumbartung also promoted and delivered a series of healing art programs in the prison systems across Western Australia.
 The organisation also co-ordinated the Marlo Morgan Campaign against an American woman who wrote a book about claiming to have travelled across Australia with an Aboriginal group she called the Real People.